rany2/jqGrid/README.md

 	edittype: "select", editoptions: { value: "FE:FedEx;TN:TNT;DH:DHL", defaultValue: "DH" },
 	stype: "select", searchoptions: { sopt: ["eq", "ne"], value: ":Any;FE:FedEx;TN:TNT;DH:DHL" } }
 ```
 Additional advantage of the usage of `noFilterText: "Any"`: the option `<option value="">Any</option>` will be included as the first entry *only in the filter toolbar*.
-Searching dialog will don't have the option.
+The searching dialog will don't have the option.

 The new default option `loadFilterDefaults: true` of the filter toolbar is very practical if one uses both the Filter Toolbar and the Searching Dialog in one grid.
-Setting simple filter via the Searching Dialog will be displayed in the filter toolbar.
-Another important case is preloading the grid with the filter applied.
+Setting of a simple filter via the Searching Dialog will be displayed in the filter toolbar.
+Another important case is loading the grid with the filter applied.

-[the demo](http://www.ok-soft-gmbh.com/jqGrid/OK/formEditOnDoubleClick-jqueryui-fa1.htm) and [another one](http://www.ok-soft-gmbh.com/jqGrid/OK/formEditOnDoubleClick-jqueryui-fa-bootstrap.htm), but using Bootsrap gui style uses the following options
+[The demo](http://www.ok-soft-gmbh.com/jqGrid/OK/formEditOnDoubleClick-jqueryui-fa1.htm) and [another one](http://www.ok-soft-gmbh.com/jqGrid/OK/formEditOnDoubleClick-jqueryui-fa-bootstrap.htm), which uses Bootsrap GUI style, use the following options:
 ```JavaScript
 search: true,
 postData: {